 Andrew is a founding partner of Hausfeld and leads the Stockholm office.
-He brings two decades’ experience successfully litigating complex competition, securities derivatives, and other matters on behalf of corporate claimants and defendants.
+He brings two decades of experience successfully litigating complex competition, securities derivatives, and other matters on behalf of corporate claimants and defendants.

 Andrew has represented some of the world’s most recognisable undertakings in proceedings before the UK High Court and the Competition Appeals Tribunal, several European jurisdictions, and the US Federal District Courts.
 He has advised leading auto manufacturers on claims arising from price fixing cartels including Maritime Car Carriers, and many of the world’s largest manufacturers, retailers, and logistics companies on a variety of matters including the Air Cargo and Trucks cartel litigations, and defending the Freight Forwarders litigation.

 Andrew holds a post-graduate diploma in EU competition law from Kings College London, and clerked for the US Federal Trade Commission Bureau of Competition and for Advokatfirman Vinge KB, Sweden’s largest law firm.

 Andrew is a regular guest lecturer on EU Competition Law at the University of Toulouse Masters of Law Programme.
 Andrew is also a member of the International Bar Association’s competition section, as well as the Finnish-British and Norwegian British Chambers of Commerce, and the Danish-UK Association.